 Courses + Credits

-Below, you’ll find the required and elective courses for the Bachelor of Science in Nursing (BSN) degree program at CalSouthern.
+Below, you’ll find the required and elective courses for the BSN degree program at CalSouthern.
 Be advised that the required core courses must be taken in the order that they are listed.
 Learners in the BSN program must take 15 semester credits of elective courses related to nursing or areas related to the skills needed by nurses.

 Required Core Courses